Skip to main content

 Yes, the COVID vaccine is safe to receive during pregnancy.

-Researchers have examined thousands of cases involving pregnant women who’ve received a COVID vaccine.
+Researchers have examined hundreds of thousands of cases involving pregnant women who’ve received a COVID vaccine.
 Compared to those who didn’t receive a COVID vaccine, there weren’t any known concerns for birth defects, early delivery, or miscarriage or stillbirth.
+A more recent paper that combined the results of more than 175 studies agreed with these findings.

 Researchers have also studied if and how COVID vaccines affect babies during their first 4 weeks of life.
-A study of thousands of women who received the COVID vaccine during pregnancy didn’t find any safety concerns.
+A study of over 90,000 women who received the COVID vaccine during pregnancy didn’t find any safety concerns.
+Furthermore, two 2025 studies found that the COVID vaccine didn’t increase the risk of birth defects regardless of whether it was given in early or late pregnancy.

 What are the risks of receiving the COVID vaccine while pregnant?

-If you’re pregnant, you're likely to experience the same types of vaccine side effects as people who aren’t pregnant.
-Soreness in your arm, tiredness, and headache are all common.
-Flu-like symptoms, such as chills, nausea, and fever, can also happen.
+If you’re pregnant, you’re likely to experience the same types of vaccine side effects as people who aren’t pregnant.
+These include:

 It’s important to know that the COVID vaccine can’t cause COVID, either.
 This is because it doesn’t contain a live virus.
 Symptoms like these are typically a sign that your body is responding to the vaccine and is building protection against future infection.